 Student Union (studentkår)

-A student union (studentkår) is an interest organisation run by students for students.
+In Sweden there are student organisations called student unions (studentkår).
+These are interest organisations run by students for students.
 Everyone studying at a university or university college in Sweden is entitled to join a student union.

 Contact your university or university college for more information.
 You can also read more on the website of the Swedish National Union of Students.

 The Nordic countries have an agreement on admission to higher education in the Nordic region.
 You therefore have access to state higher education on the same or corresponding terms as the country’s own applicants if you are applying for higher education and live in another Nordic country.
 Nordic citizens do not pay a tuition or application fee in Sweden.